First Peter

 Home

-Grammar: Unless otherwise indicated the meaning of Greek words is from F.W.
-Danker, The Concise Greek–English Lexicon of the New Testament (2009).
+Syntax: Unless otherwise noted definition of Greek words is from F.W.
+Danker, The Concise Greek-English Lexicon of the New Testament (2009), and definition of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), abbreviated as "BDB."
 See the Greek Guide for the meaning of grammar abbreviations.
-Definitions of Hebrew words are from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), given as "BDB."
-The numbering system of the Strong's Exhaustive Concordance of the Bible is identified with "SH" (Strong's Hebrew number) and "SG" (Strong's Greek number).
-Strong's Online.

 Please see the General Introduction to the letters of Peter and the Introduction to First Peter for background information on the letter.